samuel-deng/math4ml_su24/_modules/week-04.md

 ---
-title: Calculus and Optimization II (optimization and convexity)
+title: Calculus and Optimization II (optimization and convexity) -- SAM OUT OF TOWN
 ---
 Jul 22
-: Lecture: Optimization and the Lagrangian
+: Lecture: Optimization and the Lagrangian (recorded or Zoom)

 Jul 24
-: Lecture: Convexity and convex optimization
+: Lecture: Convexity and convex optimization (recorded or Zoom)

 Connections to LS
 : *To be updated!*